alecasgari/mobile-footer-menu/README.md

-# Magig Mobile Footer Menu
+# Magic Mobile Footer Menu
 ## Demo
 Take a look at this beatiful demo here: [Link Coming Soon]
 ## How 2 Use?